otelo2/Yet-Another-Flappy-Bird/README.txt

+    /Score - Sound effects for going between two tentacles /Tentacle - Sound effects for when the astronaut touches a tentacle bird.lua - Class for the behaviour and data of the astronaut
+	 - There is a NEW funtion that verifies the location of the marshmallow: uses the location of the marshmallow
-    /Score - Sound effects for going between two tentacles /Tentacle - Sound effects for when the astronaut touches a tentacle bird.lua - Class for the behaviour and data of the astronaut class.lua - Library that adds the Class functionality conf.lua - Only was used for debugging main.lua - Where all the classes are called and the complete behaviour of the game
+	 - There is a NEW function that verifies if the bird crashes against the ground: has no input values class.lua - Library that adds the Class functionality conf.lua - Only was used for debugging main.lua - Where all the classes are called and the complete behaviour of the game